Consumer medicine information

 6.2 Incompatibilities

-This medicinal product must not be mixed with other medicinal products except those mentioned, see Section 4.2 Dose and Method of Administration.
+This medicinal product must not be mixed with other medicinal products except those mentioned in Section 4.2 Dose and Method of Administration.

 6.3 Shelf Life